Upcoming Trainings & Workshops

 This training will introduce you to the juvenile justice system in New York City by providing an overview of the Close to Home and MAAP programs.
 You will learn about entry points into the justice system and the continuum of care available to impacted youth, including coaching and mentorship, educational programming, and mental health services.

-Care4 Platform Training
+Care4 Training

 Mandatory Training